krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - you need to do it or create 'default execution role' that given lambda permission to write to CloudWatch log
 - Boto3 - library in python to execute aws APIs
 - Lambda trigger:  You have to add a trigger to your lambda function
+- You can package and deploy AWS Lambda functions as __container images__.

 There is an upper limit on number of __concurrent lambda function executions__ for your account in each region.